Raspberry Lemon Bars Recipe

 Recipe Help

-How do I know when my raspberry lemon bars are done cooking?
+How do I know when my raspberry lemon squares are done cooking?

-The easiest way to tell they are done is to gently shake the pan.
+The easiest way to tell they are done is to shake the pan gently.
 The filling shouldn’t jiggle and will feel slightly firm to the touch.

 More Dessert Bar Recipes